kromond/transcodeMiniDVs/README.md

 I used a conda environment for collecing all my bits.
 The script above is using [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) to get the encoding done right in the script, which I thought would be better then the 'vspipe.exe' which was widely referenced as the method to run VapourSynth scripts using the commandline.
 I wanted to stay in python because I could find all my files and I was pretty certain there would be some way to pipe into ffmpeg right in the script.
 For some reason,I didn't find any examples of this to reference, I didn't see anyone doing this.
 I found [this post](https://forum.videohelp.com/threads/392480-Easy-way-to-encode-vpy-scripts#post2544851) which had the clues I needed to know it was possible and [this issue/example here](https://github.com/kkroening/ffmpeg-python/issues/301) is what got me there in the end.
 I am glad I went this route, as I'm sure this pipe-to-ffmpeg-python will be something I use again.
 Additionally, I could mux the original audio on to the resulting file in the process

 This script above includes all the settings I used to encode my movie files.
 I'm no expert so there may be better options for better visuals or faster encoding, but this is what I was happy with.
 I encoded with NVEnc and was seeing 28fps encoding typically.
 My process ran for a few days.
 If I were to do it again, I'd put in some logging.
 I hope this is helpful for someone

+Addendum

+I found this project https://github.com/m-ab-s/media-autobuild_suite and used it to build ffmpeg with AAC codec.
+This should also allow for a build that can process vapoursynth scripts.
+This could be an easier way, if I were to do it again